 Automatic blood smear analysis compared to manual analysis can show significantly different results.
 To diagnose diseases of the hematopoietic system, it is recommended to verify the results of the tests using the microscopic method.
 Bone marrow cytogenetic and molecular tests can also be performed as an auxiliary.

 Disclosures and acknowledgements

 The authors declare no conflicts of interest with respect to the research, authorship, and/or publication of this article.
-This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
-Artificial intelligence (AI) was not used in the creation of the manuscript.
+The research was funded by the authors.